 If you’ve been here a while, you probably know fish is a staple Mediterranean diet protein.

 My family does fish regularly, and we try to change things up here and there.
-Some of our go-to’s are salmon burgers, baked halibut and veggies, lemon garlic baked salmon, and everyone’s favorite, Greek baked cod!
+Some of our go-to’s are salmon burgers, baked halibut and veggies, lemon garlic baked salmon, grilled swordfish, and everyone’s favorite, Greek baked cod!

 And when it’s fish fry night, I’ll often use rainbow trout.
 Trout is a delicate and mild-tasting fish that most people enjoy.
 And because trout fillets are thin, you can season them and throw them in a skillet to cook in a little extra virgin olive oil.